header-banner-food_labels_the_asterisk.jpg

 This product helps maintain alertness*

 On the other hand, perhaps the EFSA-approved wording should be more obvious.
-In many cases, the asterisk is leading to a very obscure part of the package where it is very hard to find, even if you’re looking for it!
+In many cases, the asterisk leads to a very obscure part of the package where it is very hard to find, even if you’re looking for it!

 So...

-Next time you see a health claim followed by an asterisk, have a look and see if you can find where it leads to.
+Next time you see a health claim followed by an asterisk, have a look and see if you can find where it leads.
 Is it easy enough to find?
 Does it make the claim seem more believable to you?

 Related articles